California attorney general investigating LA redistricting

-LOS ANGELES (AP) — California’s attorney general said Wednesday that he will investigate Los Angeles’ redistricting process as three of its City Council members face calls to resign over a recording of them using racist language to mock colleagues while they schemed to protect Latino political strength in council districts.
+LOS ANGELES (AP) — California’s attorney general said Wednesday that he will investigate Los Angeles’ redistricting process as three of its City Council members face calls to resign after a recording surfaced of them using racist language to mock colleagues while they schemed to protect Latino political strength in council districts.

 The move by Attorney General Rob Bonta, a Democrat like the three council members, comes amid growing calls to address the way politics can still influence the redrawing of district maps after the census count each decade.

-“My office will conduct an investigation into the City of LA’s redistricting process,” Bonta said, without providing much detail.
-“We’re going to gather the facts.
-We’re going to work to determine the truth.”
+“My office will conduct an investigation into the city of LA’s redistricting process,” Bonta said, without providing many details.
+“We’re going to gather the facts, we’re going to work to determine the truth and take action as necessary to ensure the fair application of our laws.”

+“It’s clear an investigation is sorely needed to help restore confidence in the redistricting process for the people of LA,” he added.

 He said the results could potentially bring civil or criminal results.

+“It could lead to criminality if that’s where the facts and the law dictate,” he said.
+“There’s certainly the potential for civil liability based on civil rights and voting rights laws here in the state of California.”

-“It could lead to criminality if that’s where the facts and the laws dictate,” he said.
-But it could also lead to changes in policy at the state or local level.
+He said the process “is just starting and we don’t like to make conclusions first and get facts later.”
+The investigation will determine the outcome, he said, but he noted it could also lead to changes in policy at the state or local level.

-LOS ANGELES (AP) — Where does the Los Angeles City Council go from here?
+Bonta spoke in Los Angeles while the council itself was trying to conduct business nearby despite the uproar triggered by a leaked recording of crude, racist comments from a nearly year-old meeting, which also provided an unvarnished look into City Hall’s racial rivalries.
+Those involved in the meeting were all Latinos, while Bonta is the first Filipino American to hold the top law enforcement job in the nation’s most populous state.

-Three of its members — including the former council president — are facing calls from President Joe Biden to resign after a recording surfaced of them participating in a closed-door meeting in which racist language was used to mock colleagues while they schemed to protect Latino political strength in Council districts.
+Three council members — former City Council President Nury Martinez, who is taking a leave of absence, and Councilmen Kevin de Leon and Gil Cedillo — are facing calls from President Joe Biden to resign after a recording surfaced of them participating in the closed-door meeting.

-Three current or former council members have been indicted or pleaded guilty to corruption charges, and it’s possible resignations in coming days could create new vacancies.

-The current mayor, Democrat Eric Garcetti, was named last year to become U.S. ambassador to India, but the nomination appears stalled in the Senate because of sexual harassment allegations against one of his former top aides.
-Elections next month will bring a new mayor and several council members.

-“I have never seen anything like this,” said Raphael Sonenshein, executive director of the Pat Brown Institute for Public Affairs at California State University, Los Angeles.

-“That’s the real challenge now, to kind of get to where they are going to conduct business on a regular basis,” Sonenshein said.
-“This chaotic situation is going to be very visible … both here and nationally.”

-The council reconvened Wednesday, possibly to censure the three members cited by Biden, with the minimum of 10 out of 15 members necessary for a quorum.
-A crowd of protesters — much smaller than the previous day — noisily forced an immediate recess.
-The crowd chanted, “No resignation, shut it down.”
+The council reconvened Wednesday, possibly to censure the three members, with the minimum of 10 out of 15 members necessary for a quorum but was unable to do business because a crowd of protesters chanted slogans such as, “No resignation, shut it down.”
+The acting council president eventually announced that there was no longer a quorum and adjourned the meeting.

-A Tuesday meeting was nearly derailed when a raucous crowd of protesters packed the chamber, calling for the resignation of those involved in the meeting — former City Council President Nury Martinez, who is taking a leave of absence, and Councilmen Kevin de Leon and Gil Cedillo, all Democrats.
+A Tuesday meeting was nearly derailed when a raucous crowd of protesters packed the chamber.

 The council cannot expel the members — it can only suspend a member when criminal charges are pending.
 A censure does not result in suspension or removal from office.